 It is not advised to get your Sri Lanka rupees before departure at your local bank.
 They almost always use unfavourable exchange rates.
 This is because the banks want to cover for themselves should the rupee lose value.
 A cheaper alternative is to, once arriving in Sri Lanka, withdraw money from an ATM.
 This can almost always be done without problems with a debit card or credit card.
 Debit card are generally the cheaper option.
 It is not always possible to pin in Sri Lanka, and for each transaction an added fee is charged.
 The cheapest option therefore is to regularly withdraw cash rupees and pay with those.

-Sri Lanka has only one timezone, and does not observe daylight savings time.
+Sri Lanka has only one timezone, and does not observe daylight saving time.
 This means that during the summer, the time difference between the UK and Sri Lanka is +4.5 hours, and in the winter +5.5 hours.

 Apply for Sri Lanka visa